-There are at least two men in town who heard Happy Birthday and Happy New Year both last Tuesday.
-There is Joe Tom Davidson who was 39 again and already created a food shortage. there is Jesse Marley who hasn't quite made it to 39 the first half by the limb of a pecan tree in front of the home of Mrs. Chas.
+There are at least two men day and Happy New Year both last Tuesday.
+There is Joe Tom of acorns and other fruits has Davidson who was 39 again and already created a food shortage. there is Jesse Marley who hasn't quite made it to 39 the first half by the limb of a pecan tree in front of the home of Mrs. Chas.
 E. Davidson, Jr. The tree suffered the loss of some bark, but the heavily loaded trailer suffered heavy damage.
 Here the cargo of shrimp cocktail is transferred to another truck.
 The top and other side of the trailer was completely ripped off.

 DONE IN BY A PECAN TREE -- The driver of this enormous rig decided to pull over and stretch his legs Saturday afternoon as he drove in to Ozona from the east.
 The beautiful tree-lined street on Hwy.
 290 looked inviting.
-However, he forgot to allow for the height of the trailer and it was literally broken in bought my big gas-eating car, of the Texas Highway departshortly after the holiday season by the Motor Vehicle Division
+However, he forgot to allow for the height of the trailer and it was literally broken in plication by mail to the county tax assessor collector in the owner's home county, enclos-